If you enjoy www.victorianlondon.org why not ...

 property was taken for the children's benefit.
 At one time our law recognised

-the children's right to "a reasonable part" of the father's estate;
+the children's right to "a reasonable part" of the father's estate; but at the

-will interfere, leave the whole of his wealth away from his family.
+interfere, leave the whole of his wealth away from his family.

 Education.
-Up to a recent period parents
+Up to a recent period parents were not under

-efficient instruction is not otherwise given, or where sickness or other
+not otherwise given, or where sickness or other unavoidable cause does not

-unavoidable cause does not prevent attendance at the schools thereby instituted.
+prevent attendance at the schools thereby instituted.

-Power of Parents over Children- A father
+Power of Parents over Children- A father has a right to

-has a right to the custody of his children until they attain twenty-one years,
+the custody of his children until they attain twenty-one years, and he may

-it is modified, so that the child is free at the age of fourteen ; but he must
+is modified, so that the child is free at the age of fourteen ; but he must

 himself express his desire to leave the protection of his parents, and must do